AleksandrHovhannisyan/karmaless/README.md

 ### What Does Karmaless Do?

-Karmaless purges all traces of karma from your Reddit browsing experience, allowing you to focus on what matters most: reading (and posting) content, without worrying about how people react or how well your post is received.
+Karmaless is a Chrome extension that purges all traces of karma from your Reddit browsing experience, allowing you to focus on what matters most: reading (and posting) content, without worrying about how people react or how well your post is received.

 ![Reddit's old interface, without karma](https://user-images.githubusercontent.com/19352442/91773781-6ab3d600-ebb5-11ea-8966-10a56ba9ac64.png)